patrickrohr/SAMD21/README.md

 # SAMD21

-UART Implementation on ATSAMD21G18A micro.
-Or at least that's what it once was.

-At this point this has become the project for all things SAMD21.

-Right now, this doesn't do much, but the build system is (was :)) pretty darn clean.
+Work in progress board support package for ATSAMD21.
+This project also includes a 'barebones' build system based on the GNU toolchain.

-You can build the project on your system using:
+You can build the project by `make`ing one of the following Configuration targets:

 `make all` - Builds all configurations

+`make TargetDebug` - Builds target debug configuration

+`make TargetRelease` - Builds target release configuration

 `make HostCI` - Builds host configuration (Yeah, that's a dream.
 But maybe useful to just build libs for a unit test environment?)

-`make TargetDebug` - Builds target debug configuration

-`make TargetRelease` - Builds target release configuration

-Things to come: Hopefully something that's actually useful :)
-But for now, let me have fun with cmake already.
+Then navigate to the newly created `Workspace/[SELECTED_CONFIGURATION]` and build using `make`.